Luke100000/ImmersiveLibrary/README.md

 Reports are used to flag content for moderation, with a custom reason enum.

-`DEFAULT` and `COUNTER_DEFAULT` are used for user based heuristic moderation.
+`DEFAULT` and `COUNTER_DEFAULT` are used for user-based heuristic moderation.

 Additional reports can be handled in the project validators.

 ### Projects

-Projects define a collection of content and can have several validators, to reject, or post-process content.
+Projects define a collection of content and can have several validators to reject, or post-process content.
 The `default` projects can allow user-chosen projects.
 See `main.py` for examples.